aaronc/freactive/DOM.md

 <a name="hello-world"></a>**Hello World example:**

-To try this quickly, you can install the [austin](https://github.com/cemerick/austin) repl plugin, run `austin-exec`, open up a browser with the provided URL provided by austin and execute the above code.
+To try this quickly, you can install the [austin](https://github.com/cemerick/austin) repl plugin, run `austin-exec`, open a browser with the URL provided by austin and execute the code below.
 This code is also compatible with [lein-figwheel](https://github.com/bhauman/lein-figwheel) - this is possibly the best approach for live Clojurescript development available now.

 ```clojure
 (ns example1